danielharrell/LectFall2015/Question.md

 Here's one way of thinking about it.
 I'm using an interrogative pronoun, in this case "what", to ask you what you had for lunch.
-But suppose I then identify the noun that my pronoun has replaced, and say the word "pizza".
+But suppose I then identify the noun that my pronoun has replaced, by saying the word "pizza".
 At that point, it seems, I'm no longer asking my question; I'm giving your answer.
 Or to put this another way, it makes no sense, or at best, a comical sense, for my question to be: